Marcelo Messias

-Marcelo Messias (born November 9, 1981 in Paranaguá) is a Brazilian-Salvadoran professional football defender.
+Marcelo Messias (born November 9, 1981) is a former professional footballer who played as a defender.
+Born in Brazil, he represented El Salvador at international level.

 Club career

 FAS

 Messias signed with FAS of the Salvadoran Primera División in 2003.
 With the Santa Ana team, he won the Apertura 2003 and the Apertura 2004.

 Also, he lost the Clausura 2004 final against Alianza on penalties.

 Isidro Metapán

 Messias signed with Isidro Metapán in 2006.

 Chalatenango

 Messias signed with Chalatenango in 2007.

 Return to Isidro Metapán

 He signed again with Isidro Metapán in 2008.

 Águila

 Time later. he signed with Águila.

 Alianza

 In 2010, he signed with Alianza.
 With Alianza, he lost the Apertura 2010 final against Isidro Metapán on penalties.
 However, in the next tournament, Alianza won the Clausura 2011 final against FAS.

 Deportivo Petapa

 In 2012, he signed with Deportivo Petapa.

 Return to Alianza

 Messias signed again with Alianza for the Clausura 2013.

 Return to Chalatenango

 In 2015, he signed again with Chalatenango.